-Fellow, Indian Navy Studies Programme
+Former Fellow, Indian Navy Studies Programme

-Cdr Amrut Godbole, a senior serving naval officer, is currently Gateway House Fellow, Indian Navy Studies Programme.
+Cdr Amrut Godbole, a senior serving naval officer, is former Gateway House Fellow, Indian Navy Studies Programme.
 A mechanical engineer by profession for the last 20 years, he has served on a variety of war ships as Engineer Officer, looking after the operation and maintenance of propulsion (gas turbine engines), power generation and auxiliary systems.
 Six years into his naval career, Cdr Godbole did his master’s in marine engineering from the Indian Institute of Technology, Bombay (2008).
 He was soon after appointed to the Navy’s premier technical training institute, INS Shivaji, Lonavla, as senior instructor of the gas turbine division where he guided the project for the development of controllers for gas turbine generators.
 He was also associated with the operational audit of warships and the training of their staff at the Sea Training Division, Mumbai.
 He has also been Manager (Quality Assurance) at the Gas Turbine Repair and Overhaul Facility of the Navy in Visakhapatnam.
 He is an alumnus of the Naval College of Engineering, INS Shivaji, Lonavla.
 His areas of interest include: technology absorption and adaptation techniques, disruptive technology, and geopolitics.

 Areas of expertise: Operation and maintenance of marine gas turbines; design review of propulsion and systems in ship-building; marine engineering.